k0shk0sh/FastHub/README.md

 - Watch, Star and Fork Repos.
 - Close, Open, Label and Create Issues.
 - Close, Open and Label Pull Requests.
+- Lock & Unlock conversations on Issues and Pull Requests.
 - Comment on Issues, Pull Requests, Commits and Gists
 - Edit and Delete Comments.
 - Create Gists.